Niccolò Antonelli: Sic58 Squadra Corse (2018–2020)

 Being let go by the Ajo team, Antonelli signed with Sic58 Squadra Corse for the 2018 Moto3 World Championship, partnering Tatsuki Suzuki.
 Although not scoring any podiums, Antonelli had a better year, scoring 71 points, and finishing 15th in the standings.

 Staying with Squadra Corse for the 2019 season, Antonelli scored his fourth and final victory in the Moto3 class in Jerez, and it was his only podium finish of the season.
 Following a crash in the San Marino Grand Prix, Antonelli missed the next two races in Aragón and Thailand, before making his return in Japan where he took pole position, but only finished the race in 12th.
 After being mathematically eliminated from championship contention, Antonelli sat out the last two races of the season in Australia and Valencia, to focus on rehab.
 Despite missing four races, he still managed to finish 7th in the standings, with 128 points, four points ahead of teammate Tatsuki Suzuki.

-Staying with Squadra Corse for his final contract year, Antonelli was once again partnered by Tatsuki Suzki in the 2020 season.
+Staying with Squadra Corse for his final contract year, Antonelli was once again partnered by Tatsuki Suzuki in the 2020 season.
 Fortunes would be flipped however, with Antonelli having a woeful year, no podiums and only 40 points in the entire season, while Suzuki scored three pole positions in the first three races, winning a race in Jerez, and coming in third place in San Marino.